VimleshS/sensu-influx-handler/README.md

 ## Installation

-You can use the pre-built binaries, or follow the instructions in the [Compilation]() section to build yourself.
+You can use the pre-built binaries, or follow the instructions in the [Compilation](#compilation) section to build yourself.

-This process should be managed by something like [supervisord](http://supervisord.org)
+This process should be managed by something like [supervisord](http://supervisord.org).

 Be sure to create an appropriate config file for your environment.
 The environment is specifed using the `SENSU_INFLUX_MODE` environment variable.
 For instance: